Springfield Giants

 From 1957 through 1965, the Springfield Giants were the Single-A and Double-A baseball team affiliate of the New York/San Francisco Giants in the Eastern League.
 The team played at Pynchon Park in Springfield, Massachusetts.

 The Springfield Giants won three consecutive championships in 1959, 1960 (co-champs) and 1961 under manager Andy Gilbert, all leading the way to San Francisco's National League pennant in 1962.

-Some Springfield Giants players with Major League experience include:
+Springfield Giants players with major-league experience include: